 About Bach to Rock

-Nationally, Bach to Rock is experiencing a robust and steady growth, with 38 schools open and operating with an additional 12 schools in development.
+Bach to Rock is experiencing continuous growth, with 41 schools open and an additional 7 schools in development.
 Nineteen of those schools are in eight Top Ten markets, ranked by population.
-The franchise is trending to become a $15 million brand, teaching over 10,000 children and adults in 2018 alone and over 45,000 since the company’s inception in 2007.
+The franchise is trending to become a $25 million brand, teaching over 55,000 children and adults since the company’s inception in 2007.

 Wall of Fame